 Will the Racing Blogger Appear On ATR or ITV In The Future?

 Personally I think it’s only a matter of time before the Blogger lands a TV gig.
-His interviews and content get better with each passing month and while he might not be a good tipster, he can definitely hold an engaging interview with trainers and jockeys.
+His interviews and content get better with each passing month and while he might not be a good tipster, he can definitely hold an engaging interview with trainers and jockeys about their claims.
 When you think about the amount of dossers we have working for Racing TV and At The Races, it seems strange that the Blogger hasn’t already been offered a presenting job.

 Love him or hate him, he is excellent on camera.
 He started off selling himself as a racing tipster but he is way more suited to just focusing on interviews.
 That’s what he’s good at.
 As we have seen with Aidan O’Brien, John Gosden, Gordon Elliott and Willie Mullins this year – trainers respect him and deliver a far better interview with Blogger than they do with the TV cameras.
 Racing Blogger will be on your TV screens soon in my opinion…